 - Politely but firmly decline food pushers.

-While this game plan is more about clean eating than exercise, I can’t leave out exercise, because you can’t have a healthy lifestyle without pairing the two.
-Weight loss and a healthy lifestyle isn’t only won in your kitchen; it’s also about how often you move your body.
+While this game plan is more about clean eating than exercise, I can’t leave out exercise because you can’t have a healthy lifestyle without pairing the two.
+Weight loss and a healthy lifestyle aren’t only won in your kitchen; it’s also about how often you move your body.
 For best health, you have to eat clean and move.

 We all have 24 hours in a day.
 What you choose to do with your 24 hours can make all the difference.
-Everyone can easily say “I don’t have time,” or “I will exercise when I have time” but those excuses put your health on the back burner, and you don’t want your health on the bottom of your To Do list, do you?
-Take ownership of your choices and time by scheduling exercise like an appointment you would never miss.
-Remember, at this appointment, you will gain confidence, energy, a healthier body, a better outlook and you will be investing in your long-term health for your sake and the sake of your family.
+Everyone can easily say “I don’t have time” or “I will exercise when I have time,” but those excuses put your health on the back burner, and you don’t want your health on the bottom of your To-Do list, do you?
+Take ownership of your choices and time by scheduling exercises like an appointment you never miss.
+Remember, at this appointment, you will gain confidence, energy, a healthier body, a better outlook, and you will be investing in your long-term health for your sake and the sake of your family.
 You are worth it, so make and keep that appointment for exercise.